Healthedata1/smart-app-launch/scopes-and-launch-context/index.md

 that comes alongside the access token.

 This token must be [validated according to the OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).
-To learn more about the user, the app should treat the "profile" claim as the URL of a FHIR resource representing the current user.
+To learn more about the user, the app should treat the `fhirUser` claim as the URL of a FHIR resource representing the current user.
 This will be a resource of type `Patient`, `Practitioner`, `RelatedPerson`, or (if none of the above can adequately express the identity of the launching user) `Person`.